HSinghHira/MC.Hira.im/en/meteor/trouser-streak/index.md

 These modules work in survival mode and general gameplay:

+- **WaypointCoordExploit** - New waypoint system that shows the direction to other players that are online on a server.
 - **ActivatedSpawnerDetector** - Finds if players were near spawners
 - **AdvancedItemESP** - Detects specific items you're searching for
 - **BaseFinder** - Automatically detects bases by scanning chunks for unnatural blocks